rexsez/ddos-defense/README.md

-# XDP-Based Real-Time DDoS Defense System (Dockerized)
+# XDP-Based Real-Time DDoS Defense System

 This system provides real-time detection and mitigation of DDoS attacks using flow-based machine learning and kernel-level packet enforcement.

 It consists of:

-- NFStream for real-time feature extraction
+- **NFStream**: Real-time feature extraction from network traffic.
-- AdaBoost machine learning model for traffic classification
+- **AdaBoost ML Model**: Classifies traffic as BENIGN or ATTACK.
-- Redis for attack signaling
+- **Redis**: Messaging broker for attack signaling.
-- XDP/eBPF for kernel-level enforcement
+- **XDP/eBPF**: Kernel-level enforcement for high-speed packet dropping.
-- Elasticsearch and Kibana for logging and visualization
+- **Elasticsearch & Kibana**: Centralized logging and visualization.

 All components run inside Docker containers orchestrated with Docker Compose.